How to make a passport cover

 Step 2

-Place outer fabric and felt lining together, right sides facing.
+Place the outer fabric and felt lining together, right sides facing.
 Sew, leaving a gap to turn.
 Turn, then tuck the opening seams inside.
 Press and hand stitch the opening closed.

 Step 3